Session 8:Natural Church Growth

 What is the intention behind our activities as “church”?
 Do they have value in building relationship with God, with one another and engaging in the work of God’s Kingdom?

 Take a look at a regular pattern of activity in your home church context.
 Look at a “usual” week or month.
 What activities could be considered to be “aiming” up/in/out?
 Are there any activities which engage with more than one “direction”?
 Are there any areas (up/in/out) which are focussed upon more or less than the others?

 Part 2: Models of Church

-At the heart of a lot of the thinking around “doing” inherited and/ or traditional church well as a way of encouraging natural church growth is the image of the growth of a plant.
-If a plant is watered, situated in place where it will receive suitable level light, and is if it is planted in good soil, then the plant will grow.
+At the heart of a lot of the thinking around “doing” inherited and/or traditional church, as well as a way of encouraging natural church growth, is the image of the growth of a plant.
+If a plant is watered, situated in a place where it will receive suitable levels of light, and is planted in good soil, then the plant will grow.
 In the same way a church community which is “healthy” and “sustained” within appropriate conditions will grow.
 We are going to briefly explore two models of church growth which are grounded in this concept of “getting the basics right” to enable growth.